 I’ve done this with my friends before, and it’s not a terrible deal if you just want to skip the line and get to Jiufen quickly.
 You can try to barter with them a little, but they aren’t likely to go down much.

 All the Jiufen buses from Taipei and Ruifang continue another 10 minutes to Jinguashi (金瓜石), site of the Jinguashi Gold Ecological Park.
 It’s a much less crowded attraction than Jiufen, and like Jiufen it features impressive views of the coast (the views at Jinguashi are even better, I would say).

 Jinguashi is also the starting point of a great hike to Teapot Mountain (pictured above), which takes 1-2 hours.
 Another really cool attraction at Jinguashi is the Golden Waterfall.

-Make sure to get off at Jinguashi Gold Ecological Museum (金瓜石黃金博物館) stop for the entrance to the Gold Ecological Park; the bus actually continues for two more little stops before it turns around.
+Make sure to get off at Jinguashi Gold Ecological Museum (金瓜石黃金博物館) stop for the entrance to the Gold Ecological Park; most buses actually continue for two more little stops before they turn around.

 Shifen, a small town on the Pingxi train line, is another extremely popular day trip from Taipei, and since it is relatively close to Jiufen, it makes sense to do both on one day.